ros2/rmw_fastrtps/Quality_declaration_fastcdr.md

 ## Platform Support [6]

 There is no explicit support for any platform in their [repository page](https://github.com/eProsima/Fast-CDR).
 However, their CI jobs are triggered for both Linux and Windows.
-MacOS is not tested directly, but as this library is a dependence for the `Fast-RTPS` software, and that one is tested in the three platforms, it is safe to assume this library is supported in MacOS as well.
+MacOS is not tested directly, but as this library is a dependency for the `Fast-RTPS` software, and that one is tested in the three platforms, it is safe to assume this library is supported in MacOS as well.

 ##  Vulnerability Disclosure Policy [7.i]